harmonicalchemy/modular-emacs/README.md

 **_However..._** Once you add Steel Bank Common Lisp to your system _(supercharged with Emacs Slime mode)_  You will arguably have the best IDE for serious Lisp projects... _(my opinion and totally biased of course.
 Most likely RMS's choice as well... %^)_  If you don't know who RMS is...
 You need to read about the history of Emacs & the MIT AI lab!  btw, I don't think RMS likes CL...
 If he reads this and replies and/or corrects me, I would be flattered... :octopus:

-RMS may not remember this, but we seem to have eaten lunch at the same Chinese restaurant many times in the past.
-I have also seen him dancing wildly at a few New England folk dances!
-I sat at a table overhearing early informal lunchtime FSF meetings as well!
+RMS may not remember this, but years ago _(when we were both much younger)_ we seem to have eaten lunch at the same Chinese restaurant on many simultaneous occasions.
+I also remember seeing him dancing wildly at a few New England folk dances!
+Some of those lunchtime encounters were actually early informal FSF meetings!
+During one of these encounters, my friend and I just happened to be sitting at a table close enough to overhear the entire meeting.

 I cannot remember the name of that Chinese restaurant anymore but it was near Tech Square, (Kendall Sq.
 Cambridge MA)...
 Was it called Mary Chung's?
 Nope... that was the Harvard one I also loved...
 I believe this particular Kendall Sq.
 Broadway/Main St. restaurant was an informal strategic meeting place for super computer design meetings _(Thinking Machines)_ as well...
 And who knows what other DARPA High Tech black ops secret projects may have had their beginnings right there tucked away in a dark corner!

 OMG!
 That's why I can't remember the name!
 Maybe I was part of a secret-operation-gone-bad and they wiped some of my memories!!!
 That may explain why...  _(never-mind...)_ :trollface:

 One thing I do remember was that **Hot&Sour soup** _(at what ever that Chinese restaurant on Broadway near Kendall Sq. (not far away from Eli Heffron & Sons Computer Junk Yard .
 PDP11 Gold mine) was called?)_ was the best in the universe!
 I have many fond memories about sitting studiously alone at a table _(on a gloomy New England rainy day)_ with a warm savory steaming bowl of H&S soup _(scallions sprinkled on top)_ in front of me, my laptop on the side... _(em... er...
 Oh!
 With my HP-15c rpn calculator sitting next to a graph-paper log/notebook, mechanical pencil, engineering scale/straight edge, and possibly a small shapes template as well.
 Eytballing some piece of interesting electronic junk (probably a power supply) I got at Eli Heffron & Sons...)_  School Days...
 LOL   At least I didn't have to carry a slide rule.
 I still have my HP-15c _(and it works great!)_ It's future proof like Emacs & Abacus!

 LOL I was talking about the soup somewhere in that stack overflow above. `%^)`  Maybe we should get back to the subject at hand _(install this already OK?)_  Enough Lisp nostalgia...
-:octocat:
+I mean I wasn't even a Lisp programmer back then...
+I had to make money and support a growing family!
+I sold out to the dark side from "C" to C++ to (more C++ and some Java - later Python). :octocat:

 #### Install SBCL on Mac OS: